theclyron/lynxblog/README.md

-# Lynxmic website (New Lynxmic Blog)
+# Lynxmic Blog

-Work-in-progress.
-Please check back later.
+This repository stores the files for the Jekyll-powered Lynxmic Blog, and mainly exists so it can be hosted on GitHub Pages.